c3lang/c3docs-old/docs/macros.md

 const $b = @foo(); // $b = 2
 ```

-### Decorators
+### Attributes

-Decorators are attributes placed on functions, types and variables.
+Attributes are tags placed on functions, types and variables.
 They may take a type as argument, much like a function.
 It's possible
-iterate over all decorated symbols of a particular type.
+iterate over all the objects that have an attribute of a particular type.

 ```
-decorator func @myvar(int i = 0);
+attribute func @myvar(int i = 0);
-decorator struct, union, enum @foo;
+attribute struct, union, enum @foo;

 func void test() @myvar(2)
 {